 Writing a party invitation is an art really.
 There are important details that should not be skipped when preparing an invite.
 Most party planners and coordinators will agree that once you get the hang of it writing an invite is actually easier than expected.
 It just takes some practice and tips from the pros to be in the know how.

-Follow the instructions below for a easy to follow how to on writing party invitations.
+Follow the instructions below for an easy to follow how-to on writing party invitations.

 - The first thing you should put on your invitation are the names of the party hosts or sponsoring organization.
 It's decidedly confusing to receive an invite without knowing the source of the gathering.
 If you are sending an email invite guests might not even open without the name of the host in the subject line.